Libre-Square/docker-django-cms/README.md

 You should change the default password via the administration interface.

 ## Note:
 * A number of DjangoCMS plugins are installed.
-Please refer to the Dockerfile for details.
+Please refer to the Dockerfile and my_settings.py for details.
 * All customizations are self contained.
 The default templates and settings.py file are left untouched.
 * The DjangoCMS is configured to use a customized template.
 Please refer to template files in the repository for details.
   * The purpose of this is to make it possible to build the web layouts entirely inside the administration interface.
 That is to define sections in `DIV`, and then use CSS grid layout to arrange the sections.